-That may be a bit overboard if you are only taking the camper out on the weekends and not going far, but if you already have one why not bring it with you?
+That may be a bit overboard if you are only taking the camper van out on the weekends and not going far, but if you already have one, why not bring it with you?

 It’s all about mindset here.
 I can tell you not to stress out too much when setting up your first time…but if you have several campers watching you back in and come back out a few times….you may start to feel a bit stressed.